A Generalized Framework for Video Instance Segmentation: Introduction

-More importantly, we propose a new learning criterion that enables a seamless association through multiple consecutive clips.
-Since we now deploy a sufficient number of clips, we effectively simulate various inference scenarios at training time, that cover newborn objects and objects disappear-and-reappear.
-In particular, we propose Unified Video Label Assignment (UVLA) that allows unique object queries to detect newly-appeared object and to keep them consistent once matching identities are obtained.
-With our new learning criterion, we not only improve tracking performance but also remove all the heuristics\footnote{Previously, \cite{EfficientVIS} need to determine whether a tracked query is valid or not with a confidence threshold.} that was required to handle new objects and re-identification from the inference stage.
-That is, our model infers videos in exactly the same way as learned.
-With these two proposals in the learning strategy, our base model outperforms all the previous methods on long video VIS benchmarks~\cite{OVIS-Dataset} without any additional network modules.
+More importantly, we propose a new learning criterion that enables seamless association through multiple consecutive clips.
+Since we now deploy a sufficient number of clips, we can effectively simulate various inference scenarios at training time, covering newborn objects and objects that disappear and reappear.
+Specifically, we propose the Unified Video Label Assignment (UVLA) that allows unique object queries to detect newly-appeared object and to keep them consistent once matching identities are obtained.
+Our new learning criterion not only improves tracking performance but also removes all heuristics\footnote{Previously, \cite{EfficientVIS} need to determine whether a tracked query is valid or not with a confidence threshold.} required to handle new objects and re-identification from the inference stage.
+In other words, our model infers videos exactly as it learned.
+With these two proposals in the learning strategy, our base model outperforms all the previous methods on long video VIS benchmarks~\cite{OVIS-Dataset} without additional network modules.

-To further fill the remaining gaps between training and inference, we propose to adopt a memory mechanism that stores previously decoded object queries.
-Memory mechanism is helpful if we want to handle very long videos (or streaming video) because there is a limit to the number of clips that can be loaded.
-To implement this, we add extra information for each object query by reading from their previous states.
-This memory mechanism shows meaningful improvements with a small computational overhead.
+To further bridge the remaining gap between training and inference, we propose adopting a memory mechanism that stores previously decoded object queries.
+This mechanism is particularly useful for handling very long videos (or streaming video), where there is a limit to the number of clips that can be loaded at once.
+To implement this, we add extra information for each object query by reading from its previous states.
+The memory mechanism results in meaningful improvements with only a small computational overhead.